msm8916-mainline/qhypstub/README.md

   - OS started in aarch32 EL1 (e.g. original 32-bit Linux 3.10 kernel from Qualcomm)

 ## Installation
+**WARNING:** The `hyp` firmware runs before the bootloader that provides the Fastboot interface.
+Be prepared to recover your board using other methods (e.g. EDL) in case of trouble.
+DO NOT INSTALL IT IF YOU DO NOT KNOW HOW TO RECOVER YOUR BOARD!

 After [building](#building) qhypstub and signing it, it is simply flashed to the `hyp` partition, e.g. using Fastboot:

 ```
 $ fastboot flash hyp qhypstub-test-signed.mbn
 ```

-**WARNING:** The `hyp` firmware runs before the bootloader that provides the Fastboot interface.
-Be prepared to recover your board using other methods (e.g. EDL) in case of trouble.
-DO NOT INSTALL IT IF YOU DO NOT KNOW HOW TO RECOVER YOUR BOARD!
+**WARNING:** `qhypstub-test-signed.mbn` **works only on devices with secure boot disabled**.
+Firmware secure boot is separate from the secure boot e.g. in Android bootloaders (for flashing custom Android boot images or kernels).
+Unfortunately, it is enabled on most production devices and (theoretically) cannot be unlocked.
+In that case, [qhypstub] cannot easily be used at the moment.
+Sorry.

 ## Building
 [qhypstub] can be easily built with just an assembler and a linker, through the [Makefile](/Makefile):